 “I think there’s going to be an influx of richer clients seeking service in Canada because they want the peace of mind,” Vermilion said.

 “I think the most privileged of us will survive this—and some of us may even thrive—but there’s an opportunity to be in solidarity with the most vulnerable people of our community,” Saini added.

 Between sex workers increasingly being pushed off social media and sites where people warn about potentially dangerous clients going down, vital communication between those in the industry is being affected without regard for international borders.

-“It’s just making it so difficult for sex workers even just to communicate with each other,” Rothschild said, referencing how some sites with bad date lists—where workers warned about potentially dangerous clients—have been affected.
+“It’s just making it so difficult for sex workers to even just communicate with each other,” Rothschild said, referencing how some sites with bad date lists—where workers are warned about potentially dangerous clients—have been affected.

-“The clients know this, so I am seeing with providers, workers that they’re hearing from clients [who are listed as] bad dates,” Saini said.
+“The clients know this, so I am seeing workers with clients [who are listed as] bad dates,” Saini said.